Frequent Questions related to Transportation, Air Pollution, and Climate Change

 EPA has a voluntary program called the "Aftermarket Retrofit Device Evaluation Program," (also known as the "511 Program") to evaluate the test data submitted by inventors of aftermarket devices for light-duty vehicles.
 The purpose of the program is to generate, analyze, and share technical data; it does not approve or certify retrofit devices.
 “Retrofit device” or “device” means any component that is designed to be installed in or on an automobile (as an addition to, as a replacement for, or through alteration or modification of, any original component, equipment, or other device); and that any manufacturer, dealer, or distributor of the device states it will provide higher fuel economy and/or lower emissions than would have resulted with the automobile as originally equipped, as determined by EPA regulations.
 The term also includes fuel additives for use in an automobile.

 Fuel additives are included in this program; however, oil additives and lubricants are not.
 If your technology is a fuel additive, each manufacturer or importer of gasoline, diesel fuel, or a fuel additive is required to register its product with EPA prior to its introduction into commerce.
 It should also be noted that many of the fuel line devices and liquids sold and associated with vapor bleed devices may be considered additives for the purpose of registration.
 Registration involves providing a chemical description of the product and certain technical, marketing and health-effects information.
 This allows EPA to identify the likely combustion and evaporative emissions.
 In certain cases, health-effects testing is required for a product to maintain its registration or before a new product can be registered.
 EPA uses this information to identify products whose emissions may pose an unreasonable risk to public health, warranting further investigation and/or regulation.
-Information on the registration of fuels and fuel additives is available on our web site at: Register a fuel or fuel additive.
-In addition, this web page -- List of registration forms for fuels and fuel additives -- contains reporting forms and associated instructions for the registration of fuels and fuel additives (FFARs) (40 CFR 79 Subparts A, B, C, D, and F).
+Information on the registration of fuels and fuel additives is available on our web site at: Register or update a fuel or fuel additive request under 40 CFR Part 79.
 These forms are required to be completed and submitted by producers and importers of gasoline, diesel fuel (including biodiesel) and fuel additives prior to their manufacture or import.

 EPA issues a complete report for any product evaluated by EPA under the 511 Program.
 Please be aware that even if EPA has verified the fuel-saving and/or emission reducing benefits of a particular technology or device, EPA does not certify, approve, or endorse any product tested in this program nor any independent laboratory nor the results of any independent laboratory testing.